junaidatique/clean-plus-architecture/README.md

 The benefit of using tasks is it helps creating single responsibility classes while reusing a piece of code, helps to easily create independently testable classes, create a boundary around entities.

 The name of the tasks should clearly tell what a task is going to do.
-Also while using with Laravel, its good practice to properly define datatypes of all the parameters and return type of the task.
+Also while using with Laravel, its good practice to properly define datatype of all the parameters and return type of the task.

 The task must only perform have one responsibility means it must not call another task.
 It should only interact with entities.